 Recovery Console commands: ATTRIB Change file attributes BATCH Execute a batch file CD Change directory CHKDSK Check Disk CLS Clear screen COPY Copy files* DEL Delete Files* DIR Directory listing DISABLE Disable Service DISKPART Create or delete disk Partitions (like running setup) ENABLE Enable Service EXIT Quit the recovery console and reboot EXPAND FIXBOOT Write a new boot sector to the system partition FIXMBR Repair the Master boot Record FORMAT FORMAT drive /FS:NTFS HELP LISTSVC List all services and drivers LOGON Logon as administrator (local) MAP List local physical drive mappings MAP arc List local physical drive mappings(ARC path) MD Make Directory* MORE RD Remove Directory* REN Rename file* SYSTEMROOT Set the current directory to be %Systemroot% * File operations are only possible on: system directories, floppy drive(removable media), Root directories, local install sources.
 You can copy FROM but not TO a floppy disk.

-The recovery console is not installed by default, from the install CD use the command: D:\i386\winnt32 /cmdcons
+If the recovery console is not installed, use the command: D:\i386\winnt32 /cmdcons

 Then restart the machine.